bamford/spatial-transformer-tensorflow/README.md

         The output of the localisation network,
         should have size [num_batch, 6].

-    Notes:
 To initialize the network to the identity transform init ``theta`` to :
 ```python
 identity = np.array([[1., 0., 0.],
                     [0., 1., 0.]])